Friday, November 9, 2018

 Toward 1830 Alfred de Musset,

-a young, handsome, elegant nobleman
+the young, elegant nobleman

 who is one of France's great poets,